WEC-Sim/WEC-Sim/docs/_include/variable_hydro.rst

 Additional Considerations
 """"""""""""""""""""""""""
-* Investigate which advanced feature (variable hydrodynamics, passive yaw, large XY displacements, etc) will accomplish your modeling goals most effectively
-* Keep the state's range small
+Variable hydrodynamics is a complex feature that should be used with caution.
+Before using variable hydrodynamics, consider the advantages and disadvantages of other advanced features that can accomplish modeling goals effectively (passive yaw, large XY displacements, etc).

-* Input BEM data to cover the entire range of the state
+Thoroughly define the range of the state that is varying.
-* A very fine state discretization may be required.
-Conduct a state discretization study to find the resolution required for accurate results.
-* If a very fine state discretization is required, use may be able to use BEMIO to create new datasets by interpolating between BEM simulations instead of simulating thousands of distinct BEM solutions.
-See the :ref:`user-applications-variable-hydro` Application for an example.
-* Validate using high fidelity data
-* The hydroData directory may become very large
+Input BEM data to cover the entire range of the state.
+Sufficiently discretize the state to prevent numerical instabilities when switching occurs while reaching an acceptable computational expense.
+The Variable Hydro Passive Yaw application demonstrates how to process BEM datasets with BEMIO and interpolate between them to increase state resolution without requiring many BEM simulations.
+Due to the number of H5 files required, the hydroData directory may become very large.

-* All BEM data is contained within the ``body`` variable.
-Pre-processing remains very fast, so it's not recommended to save ``body`` to an output file or the file size may increase drastically.
+All H5 files are loaded into the respective ``body`` variable, making the size of these variables very large.
+Pre-processing remains very fast, so it is not recommended to save ``body`` to an output file or the file size may increase drastically.
-* Conditions that require a varying mass, center of gravity, or center of buoyancy are not yet implemented.